 Split Shipments - Amazon may split a shipment, meaning a few books are routed to another warehouse.
 A simple remedy is to remove the books from the shipment and store them aside to process later.
 The majority of books should still be in one box and can be approved for shipment without the need to include box content information.

-Providing box content can be a difficult and time-consuming process.
-Amazon Seller Central provides a Web form, Excel, or TSV file for you to enter box content information.
-This method requires you to enter every individual unit into cells on a spreadsheet.
-This is extremely time-consuming, and not surprisingly an intimidating process for new sellers.
-There are people who will completely avoid sending large shipments to avoid this.
+Providing box content adds an extra step to the process.
+Amazon Seller Central offers an Excel, Webform, or TSV file for you to enter box content information.
+This approach involves entering every single unit into cells on a spreadsheet.
+This is a time-consuming and, not surprisingly, intimidating process for new sellers.
+Some people will completely avoid sending large shipments just to avoid this.

 Bulklister can be used to quickly process box content information.
 Bulklister’s box content utility allows for quick box content scanning and verification.
 When done correctly, it is possible to process the contents of multiple boxes in a matter of minutes.
 This has been a significant time-saver for our business.
 It works by entering the shipment ID into Bulklister, selecting the box number, then scanning the contents of the box.
 When you scan a barcode, an image of the book will appear on your screen.
 This will ensure the right book is included and verify there are no mismatch or labeling issues.